mvolkmann/blog/src/htmx.md

 "https://github.com/mvolkmann/htmx-examples/tree/main/token-header",
 "token-header" %}.

-## Click to Edit
+### Click to Edit

 In apps that display a list of items (such as Todo List), it may be desirable to allow users to initiate editing text associated with one of the items (such as a todo description) by clicking the text.
-The following are the processing steps to be supported.
+The following are the steps that can support this.

+- Hide the static text.
-- Replace the static text with an HTML `input` element.
+- Show an HTML `input` element that initially contains the current value.
-- Allow the user to modify the text.
+- Allow the user to modify the value of that `input`.
 - When the enter key is pressed or focus is moved out of the `input`, send the change to an endpoint that saves the change.
-- The endpoint returns updated HTML for the item that contains the new text.
+- The endpoint returns updated HTML for the entire item, including the new text.
 - Replace the previous item HTML with the new item HTML.
-- Return to displaying the text for the item instead of the an `input` element.
+- Hide the HTML `input`.
+- Show the static text.

-While this pattern can be implementing using only htmx, it is better to add some client-side interactivity using a library like AlpineJS.
+While this pattern can be implementing using only htmx, it can be implemented more efficiently by adding the use of AlpineJS.

 Typically it is desirable for only one item to be edited at a time.
 If text of a different item is clicked,